jchristn/SqliteHelper/README.md

 Please contact me for any issues or enhancement requests!
 I'm at joel dot christner at gmail dot com.

-## New in v1.0.8
+## New in v1.0.14

-- Migrate from Mono.Data.Sqlite to System.Data.Sqlite
+- XML documentation

 ## A Note on Sanitization